GCM-Graphics and Multimedia

 This course emphasizes techniques involved in color imaging and digital image manipulation by means of a computer.
 It will focus on developing the necessary skills to perform digital scanning, digital photography, and preparing images for output.
 Pre-requisite: GCM 220 or permission of the instructor.
 (3 crs.) .

 GCM302 - Lithographic Techniques

 An in-depth study of photographic process as it relates to line and halftone reproduction of graphic materials.
 Projects representing the various combinations of line and halftone materials as they are used in the industrial setting are produced.
 Besides the projects required of each student, the theoretical aspects of the optical system are investigated, as well as the areas of sensitive materials, light and related chemical reactions.
 Two hours of lecture and three laboratory-hours per week.
-Prerequisites: GCM 100 and GCM 200.
+Prerequisite: GCM 100 and GCM 200.
 (3 crs.)

-GCM311 - Adv Screen Printing Techniques
+GCM311 - Advanced Screen Printing Techniques

 A study of the techniques used for image transfer of line and halftone copy on substrates commonly used by the screen printer.
 Each student has the opportunity to identify, calibrate, and print on selected substrates.
 Two hours of lecture and three laboratory-hours per week.
 Prerequisite: GCM 211.
 (3 crs.)

 This course explores digital video from the inception of an idea to the delivery of the finished video.
 Students will develop and use their understanding of video concepts, storytelling, camera use, video editing and exporting to create videos for the Internet, multimedia presentations and video broadcasts.
 Source footage comes from photos, previously shot footage or footage shot using the University's equipment or the student's camera and is edited on cross platform systems using commercial video editing software.
 Two lecture-hours and three laboratory-hours per week.
 Prerequisites: GCM 180, or permission of the instructor.
 (3 crs.)